SeaQL/sea-orm/README.md

 </a></td>
 </tr></table>

-[QDX](https://qdx.co/) pioneers quantum dynamics–powered drug discovery, leveraging AI and supercomputing to accelerate molecular modeling.
+[QDX](https://qdx.co/) pioneers quantum dynamics-powered drug discovery, leveraging AI and supercomputing to accelerate molecular modeling.
 We're grateful to QDX for sponsoring the development of SeaORM, the SQL toolkit that powers their data engineering workflows.

 ### Silver Sponsors